ShaoboYang-USTC/DisperPicker/README.md

 ## 2. Applications

 * Put the test data into `./data/TestData`.
 When saving the dispersion spectrograms, the velocity step (dv) must be 0.02 km/s and the recommended period step (dT) is 0.1 s.
-The dispersion spectrograms can be derived from EGFs or CFs using EGFAnalysisTimeFreq (https://github.com/ShaoboYang-USTC/EGFAnalysisTimeFreq)
+The dispersion spectrograms can be derived from EGFs or CFs using EGFAnalysisTimeFreq.

 * Check the parameters in the configuration file: `./config/config.py`